 Watch Phillips-Van Heusen's (NYS: PVH) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Thursday.
-PVH is an apparel company that designs and markets branded dress shirts, neckwear, and sportswear.
+The company will unveil its latest earnings on Tuesday.
+Phillips Van Heusen is an apparel company that designs and markets branded dress shirts, neckwear, and sportswear.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back PVH, with seven of 10 rating it a buy and the remainder rating it a hold.
-Analysts like PVH better than competitor Warnaco Group overall.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+Buy, sell, or hold?: Analysts strongly back Phillips-Van Heusen, with seven of 10 rating it a buy and the remainder rating it a hold.
+Analysts like Phillips-Van Heusen better than competitor Warnaco Group overall.
+Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

 What our community says:

-The company increased its gross margin by 2.1 percentage points in the last quarter.
-Revenue rose 21% while cost of sales rose 15.6% to $610.3 million from a year earlier.
+Revenue has now gone up for three straight quarters.
+The company's gross margin shrank by 2.2 percentage points in the last quarter.
+Revenue rose 9.1% while cost of sales rose 14.1% to $825.2 million from a year earlier.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized service.
 Add Phillips-Van Heusen now.